How Helm Inc. Eliminated Thousands of Spreadsheets to Transform their Business

 - Business processes managed by "tribal knowledge" and manual processes

-- Increased business demands on IT
+- Increased demands placed on IT with limited resources

 - Real-time access to information for fast reporting and action triggers